ingresse/card-bin-ex/README.md

 ## Usage

-Get the creditcard brand base in the first digits
+Get the creditcard brand base in the first digits.

 ```elixir
 iex> CardBinEx.brand_from_number("4716892")